IBM/z_ansible_collections_doc/source/welcome/sample-repo.rst

 To help you get started Ansible® for IBM Z®, we provide a wide range of ready-to-use sample playbooks in our `Ansible for IBM Z sample playbook repository`_ on GitHub.
-You can leverage the sample playbooks in the repository or customize them for your own use cases.
+You can explore the sample playbooks in the repository and customize them for your own use cases.

-The playbook repository contains various playbooks catering to different aspects of IBM Z management.
-All the playbooks in the repository can run independently from any other playbook.
+The playbook repository contains various playbooks catering to different aspects of IBM Z. All the playbooks in the repository can run independently from any other playbook.
 We provide detailed README files and documentation in each playbook, you can configure the playbook by following the instructions in them.